LalitMaganti/sismo/README.md

 anyone developing applications targeting Linux, Mac or Windows.
 This includes CLIs, servers, desktop GUIs etc.

-The goal is to give you everything you might need to debug your app in many contexts:
+The goal is to give you everything you might need to both debug your app's performance and understand what it's doing, in many contexts:

 ```sh
 # Run a program and record everything until it exits (or Ctrl-C cuts